Future Barcelona visitor, what’s the fourth best thing you’ve ever done?

 Casa Milà Night Tour Times

 - June 17 to August 21: Mon-Thur and Sun at 10:00 pm and 10:40 pm and Fri-Sat at 20:40 pm

 - August 22 to October 31: Mon-Sun at 8:40 pm and 10:00 pm

 If you’re a morning person who’s not a fan of crowds this one is for you.

-From June 1 to September 30 2017 you’ll be able to visit La Pedrera before it opens to the public.
+This summer you’ll be able to visit La Pedrera before it opens to the public.
 This super-intimate 90 minute tour in English takes you to the courtyard, the attic, the apartment, and the roof terrace.

 The Awakening also includes access to restricted areas which aren’t included in the regular visit.

 With a tour group maximum of 15 people this is the only way you’ll get people-free photos of the building.